Polytonic/Glitter/Readme.md

 ```

 ## Documentation
 Glitter provides the most basic windowing example.
 It is a starting point, and tries very hard not to enforce any sort of directory structure.
 Feel free to edit the include paths in `CMakeLists.txt`.
+Glitter bundles most of the dependencies needed to implement a basic rendering engine.
+This includes:

+ - assimp
+ - glad
+ - glfw
+ - glm
+ - stb

-You can also use Glitter as a starting point for the tutorials on [learnopengl.com](http://learnopengl.com/).
+You can use Glitter as a starting point for the tutorials on [learnopengl.com](http://learnopengl.com/).
 I have provided sample implementations of an intrusive tree mesh and shader class.
 These were used to generate the screenshot above, but will not compile out-of-the-box.
 I leave that exercise to the reader. :smiley:

 ## License
 >The MIT License (MIT)